+dict classes

-dict classes A regular class whose attributes are stored in the object. dict attribute of every single instance.
+A regular class whose attributes are stored in the object.dict attribute of every single instance.
 This is quite wasteful especially for objects with very few data attributes and the space consumption can become significant when creating large numbers of instances.

-This is the type of class you get by default both with and without attrs (except with the next APIs attr.define, attr.mutable, and attr.frozen).
+This is the type of class you get by default both with and without attrs (except with the next APIs attrs. define(), attrs.mutable(), and attrs.frozen()).

+slotted classes

-slotted classes A class whose instances have no object.dict attribute and define their attributes in a object. slots attribute instead.
-In attrs, they are created by passing slots=True to @attr.s (and are on by default in attr.define/attr.mutable/attr.frozen).
+A class whose instances have no object.dict attribute and define their attributes in a object.slots attribute instead.
+In attrs, they are created by passing slots=True to @attr.s (and are on by default in attrs. define(), attrs.mutable(), and attrs.frozen()).